AutotaskDevelopment/Sample-Code/README.md

 # Query Structure
 Queries are in XML.
-The base sturicture is as follows:
+The base structure is as follows:
 ```xml
   <queryxml>
     <entity>ENTITY NAME</entity>